 The Definitive Report on Network Processing

-NPUs have become a critical ingredient of carrier-equipment designs.
+NPUs are a critical ingredient of carrier-equipment designs.
 These chips appear in designs from leading OEMs spanning many applications from wireless backhaul to Carrier-Ethernet switch/routers.
-This broad adoption has created a merchant market that exceeded $300 million in 2013, large enough to sustain multiple vendors.
-Following years of market growth and vendor consolidation, only a single NPU startup remains, while all other active vendors are public companies.
+This broad adoption created a merchant market that exceeded $300 million in 2014, large enough to sustain multiple vendors.
+In 2015, however, three of the active NPU vendors are being acquired, service providers are adopting NFV, and NPUs are finding new applications in data centers.

-Metro-class NPUs are scaling to 200Gbps and beyond to support high-density line cards and 100G Ethernet.
+High-end NPUs are scaling to 200Gbps and beyond to support high-density line cards and 100G Ethernet.
 Some remain focused on Layer 2/3 forwarding, whereas others are addressing flow processing at Layers 4 through 7.
-Access infrastructure is migrating to Ethernet and IP backhaul while data rates for both wireline and wireless networks continue to climb.
-These factors are driving the need for new access NPUs with throughputs of 10Gbps or more.
-A "Guide to Network Processors" provides a single comprehensive report covering NPUs spanning data rates from 10Gbps to 400Gbps.
+The latter group is also addressing new system architectures including smart top-of-rack switches and appliances using intelligent NICs (iNICs).
+A "Guide to Network Processors" provides a single comprehensive report covering NPUs spanning carrier and data-center applications.

-This report covers customer-programmable NPUs for access and Carrier Ethernet designs, including: Broadcom’s XGS Core and Dune lines, EZchip’s NP and NPS lines, Netronome's NFP, Marvell’s (Xelerated's) HX and AX lines, and PMC-Sierra’s (Wintegra's) WinPath.
-This report also includes coverage of search coprocessors, such as Broadcom’s (NetLogic’s) KBP products, Cavium’s Neuron Search, and Marvell’s Questflo, which are often used with high-end NPUs.
+This report covers programmable NPUs including: Broadcom’s XGS Core and StrataDNX lines, EZchip’s NP and NPS lines, Netronome's NFP, and PMC-Sierra’s WinPath.
+New to this edition is coverage of iNICs from EZchip (Tilera) and Netronome.
+This report also includes coverage of search coprocessors, such as Broadcom’s KBP products, Cavium’s Neuron Search, Marvell’s Questflo, and Renesas’s TCAMs.

 Only The Linley Group follows this market closely enough to give you the complete picture.
 Which vendors are in this business for the long haul?
 How do the latest products stack up?
 What is the market outlook for merchant NPUs?
 "A Guide to Network Processors" is the result more than a decade of research that cannot be duplicated.
 If you are interested in following this strategic standard-product segment, you have located the definitive source.